mediamonks/frontend-coding-standards/README.md

 There is no limit for the length of a name, so prefer a long name which is clear and descriptive than a short name which is not clear.

+#### Context
+A name should make sense within it's context and should not have unnecessary information for that context.
+For example a variable that holds the name of a user can be named `name` within a `User` context.
+However if you need to hold the name of a user in another place, `userName` might be a better name.
+Adding `user` within a `User` context (`user.userName`) is redundant and should be avoided.

 #### Abbreviations